hachene/pager-service/README.md

 (\*\*) For the sake of preventing the violation of the SRP, the action of receiving a Healthy Event is not modeled in this use case but implemented in the `ReceiveHealthyEvent` Use Case.

+### ▶️ `AcknowledgeAlert`

+As mentioned above, this vertical simply takes care of receiving an Acknowledgement related to an Alert and mark it as acknowledged.

 ### ▶️ `ReceiveHealthyEvent`

-As mentioned above, this vertical simply takes care of receiving a Healthy Event and sets the associated Monitored Service in a Healthy State.
+Similar to the previous one, this Use Case is in charge of receiving a Healthy Event and set the associated Monitored Service in a Healthy State.

 ## 🏗️ Project Architecture